 The national consensus standard for outside air ventilation is ASHRAE Standard 62.1-2010, Ventilation for Acceptable Indoor Air Quality and its published Addenda.
 This standard is often incorporated into state and local building codes and specifies the amounts of outside air that must be provided by natural or mechanical ventilation systems to various areas of the school, including classrooms, gymnasiums, kitchens and other special use areas.

 Many state codes also specify minimum energy efficiency requirements, ventilation controls, pipe and duct insulation and sealing and system sizing, among other factors.
-In addition, some states and localities have established ventilation and/or other indoor air quality related requirements that must also be followed.
+In addition, some states and localities have established ventilation and/or other IAQ related requirements that must also be followed.

 - Design in accordance with ASHRAE standards Design systems to provide outdoor air ventilation in accord with ASHRAE Standard 62.1-2007 and thermal comfort in accord with ASHRAE Standard 55–1992 (with 1995 Addenda) Thermal Environmental Conditions for Human Occupancy.

 - Ensure familiarity with and adherence to, all state and local building codes and standards.

 In some parts of the country, where temperature and humidity levels permit, natural ventilation through operable windows can be an effective and energy-efficient way to supplement HVAC systems to provide outside air ventilation, cooling and thermal comfort when conditions permit (e.g., temperature, humidity, outdoor air pollution levels, precipitation).
 Windows that open and close can enhance occupants' sense of well-being and feeling of control over their environment.
 They can also provide supplemental exhaust ventilation during renovation activities that may introduce pollutants into the space.